The Training

 The PPL training syllabus is divided into two (2) parts, ground school and flight training.
 Ground-based study is delivered online and will carry you through 9 different theory subjects that will provide you with the basic knowledge required for flight training.
 The second step will be the practical flight training where you will develop the basic flying skills and learn how to takeoff, land and navigate.

-The PPL course is a minimum of 45 hours in the air before you can take your final Skills Test, which is the aircraft equivalent of a driving test.
+The PPL course is a minimum of 45 hours in the air before you can take your final Skills Test (the aircraft equivalent of a driving test).
 25 hours must be dual (with an instructor) and 10 hours solo with you acting as pilot-in-command (PIC).
 5 of your solo flight hours must be cross-country flights.
 The remaining 10 hours is built up of revision.

-To qualify as a Private Pilot, students must undergo two different types of examinations; (a) a theoretical examination and (b) practical skills test (flight test) conducted in an aircraft by an EASA-certified examiner.
+To qualify as a Private Pilot, students must undergo two (2) different types of examinations; (a) theoretical exams, and (b) practical skills test (flight test) conducted in an aircraft by an EASA-certified flight examiner.

-We offer the PPL as either a full time course, or as a part time course which enables you to fit the training in around your busy lifestyle.
+We offer the PPL either as a full time course, or as a part time course which enables you to fit the training in around your schedule.

 The PPL is a great licence for someone wishing to progress their career in aviation, or for someone who has just always had ‘learning to fly’ on their bucket wish list.

-The minimum age a student pilot can start to take flying lessons and log the flight time is 14.
+A student pilot can therefore start flying lessons and log the flight time from the age of 14.

-A student pilot, however, cannot fly solo until the age of 16, and only providing they have passed the Air Law exam and a Class 2 Medical with an authorised Aero Medical Examiner (AME).
+A student pilot, however, cannot fly solo until the age of 16, and only providing they have passed the Air Law exam (and Comms; our school requirement) and a Class 2 Medical examination with an authorised Aero Medical Examiner (AME).

-The minimum age the PPL skills test can be taken and the licence issued is 17 years old.
+The minimum age the PPL skill test can be taken and the licence issued is 17 years old.

-There are no pre-entry requirements for the Private Pilots Licence (PPL) course.
+There are no pre-entry requirements to start the Private Pilot Licence (PPL) course.
 However, before flying solo, a student pilot must:

-Fly EPT Spain delivers the practical flight training for the PPL(A) course in a Tecnam P2002-JF or a Socata MS-893A Rallye Commodore using experienced native English speaking flight instructors fluent in Spanish at: -
+Fly EPT Spain delivers the practical flight training for the PPL(A) course in a Tecnam P2002-JF or a PA28 Piper Cherokee using experienced native-English speaking flight instructors (fluent in Spanish) at: -

 Otherwise budget for 8 weeks full time to include both flight and theoretical ground training combined.